crdjm/epub-fixer-ui/DEVELOPMENT.md

 To start the production server, you have two options:

-Option 1 - Using Next.js server:
+Option 1 - Using Next.js server (Recommended for Google OAuth):
 ```bash
 npm run start
 ```

-Option 2 - Using the custom Express server:
+Option 2 - Using the custom Express server (Limited functionality):
 ```bash
 node server.js
 ```

+**Important Note About Google Authentication**: The custom Express server ([server.js](file:///Users/crdjm/Dev/epub-fixer-ui/server.js)) does not properly handle NextAuth API routes which are required for Google OAuth to work.
+If you need Google authentication in production, you must use `npm run start` instead of the custom Express server.

 Both will start the server on port 3456.
-The custom Express server ([server.js](file:///Users/crdjm/Dev/epub-fixer-ui/server.js)) is designed to serve the static files generated during the build process.
+The custom Express server ([server.js](file:///Users/crdjm/Dev/epub-fixer-ui/server.js)) is designed to serve the static files generated during the build process but lacks proper API route handling.

 ## 3. Accessing Development Database Content